opea-project/GenAIExamples/README.md

 </table>

 ### VisualQnA
-[VisualQnA](./VisualQnA/README.md) is an example of chatbot for question and answering based on images.
+[VisualQnA](./VisualQnA/README.md) is an example of chatbot for question and answering based on the images.

 <table>
 	<tbody>